Careers360 Logo

 Is 68 marks a good score in the JEE Main 2026 exam?

-68 marks translates to around 88 percentile in the JEE Main 2026 exam.
+68 marks translate to around 88 percentile in the JEE Main 2026 exam.
 88 percentile is an average score in the JEE Main exam.
 Hence, 68 marks in the JEE exam is not considered to be a good score.
 For admissions into top institutes like IITs and NITs, candidates need to score at least above 250 marks.
 The percentile for 250 marks is around 99.7 percentile.
 Hence, 68 marks in the JEE Main exam is not a very good score.

 JEE Main Syllabus: Subjects & Chapters